 \section{Limitation}

-Our method can handle texts with large word space thanks to the densely overlapping design of text segments as well as GCN.
+Our method can handle texts with large word space thanks to the densely overlapping design of text segments as well as GCNs.
 However, failure cases happen when long text is separated by non-text objects (see the first and second images in Fig.~\ref{fail}).
 Currently, neither top-down nor bottom-up methods can handle this situation well as the texts are visually separated and how to present the results is debatable even for humans.
-A better solution is to reasoning according to the semantic information of text.
-Also, failure cases may happen on some text-like objects or super tiny texts, which are also common challenges for other state-of-the-art methods~\cite{9,42,43}.
+A potential solution may be to reason according to the semantic information of text.
+Moreover, failure cases may happen on some text-like objects or super-tiny texts, which are also common challenges for other state-of-the-art methods~\cite{9,42,43}.
 Examples of such failure cases are shown in Fig.~\ref{fail}.